hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 12. **`bb_ipscan_masscan`**
-The `bb_ipscan_masscan` function performs a port scan on specified IP addresses or CIDR ranges using the `masscan` tool.
-It accepts a single IP/CIDR as an argument or reads from a file or standard input.
-The function scans for a predefined set of ports (like 80, 443, etc.) and outputs the open ports in the format "IP:port" while suppressing error messages for cleaner output.
+Scans a specified CIDR for open ports using the `masscan` tool.

 ```sh
 bb_ipscan_masscan(){